pooltogether/v4-docs/docs/reference/smart-contracts.md

   class='img-max'
 />

-## Draw Prize
+## Prize Distributor

-Users claim their prizes from the DrawPrize contract, which holds the liquidity for all draw prizes for a prize pool.
+Users claim their prizes from the PrizeDistributor contract, which holds the liquidity for all Prize Distributors for a prize pool.
 When a user claims the prizes for a draw:

-- The DrawPrize determines the payout size using the Draw Calculator
+- The PrizeDistributor determines the payout size using the Draw Calculator
-- The DrawPrize transfers the payout as tickets to the user
+- The PrizeDistributor transfers the payout as tickets to the user

 <img
-  src={require('/img/guides/DrawPrize.png').default}
+  src={require('/img/guides/PrizeDistributor.png').default}
-  alt='Draw Prize'
+  alt='Prize Distributor'
   class='img-max'
 />